 You can also use the resource center for visual help.

-Store your tree in a cool, dry place, ideally in its original carton or a dedicated storage bag.
-Careful storage helps protect the branch shape, foliage, and lights between seasons.
+Store your artificial Christmas tree in a cool, dry place, ideally in the original carton or a dedicated tree storage bag.
+Compress the branches gently rather than crushing them, and protect the lights, hinges, and center pole from moisture and unnecessary pressure.

 You can also shop storage bags and accessories.